 2) Prepare the bowl: Clean any buildup that formed on the bowl underneath the old hinge.
 Fill the hinge-bolt holes in the bowl with silicone or bathroom-caulking.

 3) Position the seat: Set the seat on the bowl and align the holes in the hinges with the bowls'.

 4) Install the bolts: Slide a bolt into each hole.
 Reach under the bowl and tighten a nut on each bolt.
-The wet caulking acts like a thread sealant and once dry keeps the seat from shifting.
+The wet caulking acts like a thread sealant and once dry it keeps the seat from shifting.